tinted-theming/home/styling.md

 ### The Default "Base" 16 Slots

-The default semantic meaning/mappings(s) of each slot (for syntax highighlighting) are listed below.
+The default slots and their default uses:

 - **base00** - Default Background
 - **base01** - Lighter Background (Used for status bars, line number and folding marks)